dwnstr/awesome-vehdev/README.md

 ![blueprint](https://user-images.githubusercontent.com/48927090/217953968-90d9e814-2094-4008-b49b-963c9909864d.jpg)
 # Awesome Vehicle Dev
-A collection of awesome and free parts and resources for vehicle devs in GTA and FiveM
+A list of awesome and free resources and models for FiveM and GTA vehicle developers.
+This repository will also contain a definitive set of generic models by Dawnstar in the files.

 # Interior Parts